Client Prerequisites for mDNS

-If you choose to use the mDNS protocol when setting the cluster name (for details, refer How to set the cluster name, make sure that the configurations and prerequisites, which are required for resolving databases' endpoints, are met.
+If you choose to use the mDNS protocol when setting the cluster name, make sure that the configurations and prerequisites, which are required for resolving databases' endpoints, are met.
 These configurations and perquisites are needed on the client machines, as well as on the machines you are using as Redis Enterprise Software (RS) nodes if you are using the Replica of feature.

 First, make sure that the machines acting as clients and the machines acting as nodes reside on the same physical network, or have the networking infrastructure configured to allow multicasting between them.